jempico/dice-game-nodejs/README.md

 WORK IN PROGRESS

-Rest API that can Create, Read, Update, and Delete (CRUD) documents in MongoDB.
+Rest API that can Create, Read, Update, and Delete (CRUD) documents using MongoDB Atlas

 Things I've learned
 - Encrypt user passwords with "bcrypt".